aliaamohamedali/ROS-project/goto/README.md

   rosrun goto goto.py

 ## Description:
-  - Subscribing to a ROS node called [goto_position] waiting for a Pose message to start dealing with it and navigating to this point on the map.
+  - Subscribing to a ROS topic called [goto_position] waiting for a Pose message to start dealing with it and navigating to this point on the map.